lijuno/tikregnc/README.md

 where y(t) is the input data (e.g., experimental data), and N_T(f) is the spectrum to be calculated in f-domain.

+The regularization parameter can be either provided externally, or determined heuristically by L-curve criterion or Morozov discrepancy principle.
+Three different discretization schemes, i.e., linear, log, and Gauss-Laguerre, are available.

 Files:

 * tikregnc.m: function that solves for solutions to Tikhonov regularization with non-negativity constraint

 * test_tiknc.m: the test script for tikregnc.m

-* ncsolve.m: linear non-negativty constrained problem solver
+* ncsolve.m: linear non-negativty constrained problem solver; a linear programming solver is used

-* get_A: get discretized matrix A
+* get_A: get discretized matrix A; linear, log, Gaussian-Laguerre quadrature discretization are available

 * t_func: generates time-domain test data from a Gaussian spectrum in f-space